SherG/cool-iron/blog/chatgpt-google-code-red.md

 In comparing ChatGPT with Google, it's worth noting what the former doesn't do.

-For example, currently ChatGPT doesn't cite its sources or provide hyperlinks so users can verfy information for themselves.
-It could though. <a href="https://www.perplexity.ai/" target="blank">Perplexity.ai</a> includes clickable footnotes and citations in its answers.
+For example, ChatGPT doesn't cite its sources or provide hyperlinks so users can verfy information for themselves.
+It could though.
+After all, <a href="https://www.perplexity.ai/" target="blank">Perplexity.ai</a> includes clickable footnotes and citations in its answers.

 <img src="https://res.cloudinary.com/icecloud7/image/upload/v1672454812/SignalFox/perplexity-ai_is865c.png" />